antonytuff/antonytuff.github.io/content/posts/HTB_Manager.md

 Welcome to another boot2root machine!
 This time, we will dive into the Hack The Box machine, Manager.
 I must say, this box was an enjoyable challenge and provided valuable insights, especially in the area of privilege escalation-.
 I found the privilege escalation section  particularly fascinating due to its structured learning path and the extensive research it required.
 Actually windows privilege escalation is the area I have been polishing my skills on

 ### Information Gathering
 Let’s kick things off with an Nmap scan to map out the **attack surface** and identify open ports & services running.
 I like to keep things simple, and Nmap often has everything I need.
-Of course you can experiment
+Of course you can experiment.

-Possible Attack Surface based the results: Enumerate databases, tables, and users.
+Based on the results there are possible attack surface including database enumeration,users.
 Test for weak credentials and web app vulnerabilities.
-See the below table that breaks down it all
+See the below table that breaks down it all by mapping out the attack surface.

 | **Port**             | **Service**                      | **Description**                                                    | **Potential Areas to Investigate**                                                                                                                                                             |
 | -------------------- | -------------------------------- | ------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |